iani/sc-hacks-redux-doc/content/no/docs/cloud-computing/in-depth-go-detailed-spec.md

 bar := "foo";
 ```

-Code can also use syntax highlighting.
+Code can also use syntax highlighting. (detail added)

 ```go
 func main() {